Archives: <span>Courses</span>

 By the end of this training learners will be able to:

-5. Review crisis resources available to the community.
+3. Have awareness of crisis resources available to the community.

 Disclosures: The planners, reviewers, and authors have no declared conflicts of interest.

-CE Available for recording:
+CE Available for Recording:

 The WRPHTC is a Designated Multiple Event Provider of Continuing Education Contact Hours (CECH) for Certified Health Education Specialists (CHES) through the National Commission for Health Education Credentialing, Inc.